UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS03.md

 SPACEDOS03 is an open-source semiconductor particle detector (dosimeter and spectrometer) for space applications.
 The detector is based on a silicon PIN diode.
 The Detector is designed as autonomous for long-term measurement campaigns and therefore contains its power source from high-capacity battery cells and a recording medium in the form of an industrial SD card.
 The device is designed to be able to work for half a year continuously.

-The detector is mounted into a 3D-printed box that contains positions for passive TLDs and track detectors.
+The detector is mounted in a 3D-printed box that contains positions for passive TLDs and track detectors.
 The main purpose of the device is experimental testing of radiation shielding materials in the real environment.

 ## Parameters